 Sales tax will be automatically applied to your order based on applicable state and local sales tax laws and shipping destination.
 The terms contained herein are subject to change as taxation regulations evolve.
 We monitor state and local tax laws to ensure compliance.
-Customers shall be responsible for compliance with applicable laws and regulations regarding payment of all use taxes, duties and other taxes and the declaration of goods in their respective state or country of residence.
+Collectors shall be responsible for compliance with applicable laws and regulations regarding payment of all use taxes, duties and other taxes and the declaration of goods in their respective state or country of residence.
 Your purchase may be subject to use tax unless it is specifically exempt from taxation.
 For any purchase that does not collect sales tax, your state may require you to report such purchase and remit tax on a sales, use or individual income tax return.
 Forms and corresponding instructions may be found on your state website.

 Does SUZANNE DUNN offer gift wrapping services?

-What is your product warranty policy?
+What is your Lifetime Warranty?

 What is the most important of the 4C's?

 Diamond cut is the most important of the four C’s.
 When purchasing a diamond, it is wise to devote the majority of your budget to the best cut you can afford since cut directly influences a diamond’s appearance.
 An 'excellent' otherwise known as an 'ideal' cut is what gives the diamond its fiery brilliance no matter how big or how small the diamond is.
 A well-cut diamond can also mask less desirable qualities such as a lower color or clarity grading.